A site visitor was curious and pondered:

 I posted a commercial link to several groups.
 Seeing the majority of group posts lead to a commercial site, I presumed my action to be okay.
 The next day I received an email threatening to report me to my ISP and called me a f______ idiot.
 A second emailer suggested I do a search on netiquette.
 That’s how I ended up here!
 I do not understand how my post is spam.
 Please help me.

-For example, one doesn’t want to just post about their site which has snow boarding supplies when the group is discussing winter health issues.
-But if you have winter health issue information, you can provide that and have a link to your snowboarding site in your signature file.
-And, if someone asked if anyone knew of a site with snow boarding supplies or posted questions about snow boarding equipment, you could then pipe in and humbly point to your site.
-Note humbly…
+For example, you don’t want to post about your website which has snow boarding supplies when the group is discussing winter health issues.
+However, if you have winter health issue information, you can provide that and have a link to your snowboarding site in your signature file.
+Or, if someone asked if anyone knew of a site with snow boarding supplies or posted questions about snow boarding equipment, you could then pipe in and humbly point to your site.

-Posting of anything commercial in nature that was not asked for is spam.
-If your site did not specifically apply to the exact topic being discussed you will be perceived as a spammer.
-When you get called out for this just be humble and apologize if you want to continue to be part of that group.
+Posting of anything commercial in nature that was not asked for is considered spam.
+If your website does not specifically apply to the exact topic being discussed you will be perceived as a spammer.

-Also, if you ever post a link to a commercial site you are in no way affiliated with that did apply to the conversation at hand, it will always behoove you to state “I’m not affiliated with this site but it may be what you are looking for”.
+TIP: If you ever post a link to a commercial site you are in no way affiliated with that does apply to the conversation at hand, it will always behoove you to state “I’m not affiliated with this site but it may be what you are looking for”.

-So, don’t worry – just don’t do it again, review the above links and all will be well.
+So, if you mess up, don’t worry – just don’t do it again.
 We all make mistakes. 😉

 Any questions about posting affiliate or commercial links?
 Let me know in the comments below…